rjc123/robincarswell.com/content/posts/getting-started-with-hugo.md

 date: 2021-05-25T22:00:00+01:00
 ---

 I took the time to get [Hugo](https://gohugo.io) set up to replace my long neglected personal blog.
-Here's a roundup of the experience, and some notes for future reference.
+Here is the story.

 It was pretty straightforward and (aside from all the effort to port the content) only took a few hours following some (generally understandable) blog guidance.